EASTERN AFRICA ASSOCIATION FOR PALAEOANTHROPOLOGY AND PALAEONTOLOGY (EAAPP)

 Finally, we envision a forum for students and junior scholars to discuss issues regarding training, research opportunities, and other issues of career advancement and funding opportunities.
 This will enable early career scholars to directly interact with senior researchers from across the globe, providing a rare opportunity to learn about various training and scholarship opportunities, with a focus on networking and forging future scientific collaborations.

-We plan to open the call for abstracts on September 1, 2021.
-Abstracts will be due on November 15, 2021, and first authors will be notified of abstract decisions by January 15, 2022.
+Abstracts were due on November 15, 2021, and first authors were notified of abstract decisions by January 15, 2022.
 Abstracts should not exceed 300 words, and we will accept abstracts for both podium and poster sessions (preference will be requested at time of submission).
 Late abstracts will not be accepted.
 Please note that a person MAY NOT be the senior author on more than one abstract.
-More information about the abstract submission process will be available on our website on September 1, 2021: https://eaappinfo.wordpress.com/.

 Thursday, August 4, 2022 Olduvai Gorge Field Trip (6:30 AM – 6 PM)*